The Malawi Water Project at a Glance

 The biosand filter course was intended to teach the techniques of properly constructing, installing and maintaining the concrete filter.
 It was a hands-on process and several filters were constructed under a temporary shelter.

 The need for clean, safe water in Malawi is overwhelming.
-We originally focussed on three geographic areas however, this year we have amalgamated two of the areas in the south to reduce in country administrative costs and focus on areas of the greatest need.
+We originally focussed on three geographic areas however, in 2017 we amalgamated two of the areas in the south to reduce in-country administrative costs and focus on areas of the greatest need.

 2. North Project: The Anglican Diocese of Northern Malawi operates the North Project.
-The Diocese hosted the initial training at their Chiwowa Chisala demonstration garden which is used for teaching villagers new farming techniques to improve the quantity and quality of produce from their plots of land.
+The Diocese hosted the initial training at their Chiwowa Chisala Demonstration Garden which is used for teaching villagers new farming techniques to improve the quantity and quality of produce from their plots of land.
 The facility was used as the training centre for the Malawi Water Project and housed 24 people who took the initial 2 week training course.
 A permanent shelter has been created and the construction of filters is ongoing.
-The North Project is operated by a Field Coordinator, two Biosand Implementers and two Community Health Promoters.
+The North Project is operated by a Field Coordinator, two Biosand Implementers and three Community Health Promoters.
 There are also 6 volunteers who help with the Project.
 The Project has been providing filters in the area surrounding Chiwowa Chisala since the training in December of 2011.
 In 2016, the Project began moving further out into more remote areas to provide filters and training on proper sanitation and hygiene.
-One such area is called Kabwafu.
+One such area is called Kabwafu/ Emangeni.
+The second area is located on Lake Malawi and is called Kawanga.

 Helen Timoffee with newly constructed filters